spsea92/RedditAPI_Project/README.md

 # Reddit API Project

-This simple script makes a call to the Reddit API in order to create listings of new posts from the subreddit r/mealkits by using [Snoowrap](https://github.com/not-an-aardvark/snoowrap), a JavaScript API wrapper.
+This simple script that makes a call to the Reddit API in order to create listings of new posts from the subreddit r/mealkits by using [Snoowrap](https://github.com/not-an-aardvark/snoowrap), a JavaScript API wrapper.
 The post's information is stored in a NoSQL database and would be used for data analysis.

 The listing will contain 100 new posts.
 This number was arbitrary and can be changed by changing the limit:
 ```javascript